 Cancoillotte or Cancoyotte is made from cow's milk in Franche-Comté.
-It is also produced in Lorraine and Luxembourg and known as Kachkéis i.e. cook-cheese.
-The name is related with word "coille" taken from franc-comtois verb cailler, means milk without cream, resulting in a lower fat cheese.
-Cancoillotte is usually melted over a small flame with water or milk before addition of salt or butter.
-This cheese is sold in containers and there are various flavours: plain, with butter, garlic or wine.
+It is also produced in Lorraine and Luxembourg and called as Kachkéis i.e. cook-cheese.
+The name is related to the word "coille" taken from franc-comtois verb cailler, which means milk without cream, resulting in a lower fat cheese.
+Cancoillotte is usually melted over a small flame with water or milk before the addition of salt or butter.
+This cheese is sold in containers with various flavours: plain, with butter, garlic or wine.
 Cancoillotte can be eaten hot or cold, and it is a delicious spread on bread, vegetables or meat.